Tentacles (film): Music

 The film's score was done by Italian composer Stelvio Cipriani, who scored the similarly Jaws-inspired films The Great Alligator and Piranha II: The Spawning around the same time.

 Release

-It was released theatrically by American International Pictures in Italy on February 25, 1977, The film opened in New York on 3 August 1977 and in Los Angeles on 31 August 1977.
+The film was released theatrically by Euro International Films in Italy on February 25, 1977.
+In the United States, the film was distributed by American International Pictures, opening in New York on August 3, 1977, and in Los Angeles on August 31, 1977.